-In Spring of 2020, KIPP Adelante celebrated the completion of the new permanent facility, which includes our cafeteria/multi purpose room, music room, additional grass play space with soccer goals for students, a multi use sport court for basketball, volleyball, and tennis, and additional classrooms.
-We are excited to provide a safe-space for our KIPPsters to learn & grow.
+KIPP Adelante provides a safe-space for our KIPPsters to learn & grow.
 Consistent and joyful building aesthetics promote teaching, learning, and student engagement.
-We increased natural daylight in our buildings, and installed energy saving devices throughout the facility.
+Our facility has outdoor play space and dining areas, classrooms have windows to allow for natural daylight, and have energy saving devices throughout the facility.
 Below are some of the highlights in our Facilities Snapshot November 2023:

 - All areas of exterior grounds are clean and organized in a manner that inspire staff and students to take pride in campus grounds.
 All areas of exterior landscaping are well-maintained and appear healthy. - Main office creates a warm and welcoming environment for staff, students & families.
 Entering the building presents a very attractive, inviting appearance that draws one in and makes you feel that you are in an exceptional facility. - The building interior is well-maintained and appears healthy in a way that complements the appearance of the campus and inspires a culture where staff and students take care of campus grounds. - Common areas are clean and organized.
 Air quality is odor-free. - Restrooms are being deep-cleaned.
-Air quality is odor-free. - Classrooms are clean and organized in a manner that inspire staff and students to take pride in campus grounds.
+Air quality is odor-free. - Classrooms are clean and organized in a manner that inspire staff and students to take pride in campus grounds. - Installation of touchless filtered water bottle fillers - Installation of touchless hand sanitizer dispensers